 The submission will first be reviewed for its topic and length, then go through an originality check.
 The peer-review process will begin soon after the paper is found to be qualified.
 The paper will be sent to have a double-blind peer review by 2 reviewers.
 They will judge the paper based on the theme, coverage, innovation, integrity, depth, and language.
 If the paper is accepted, notification of acceptance and review comments will be sent to the author via email.
 The actual review time may be different under certain situations.

 We call for excellent papers and review them according to the requirements of each journal.
 Qualified submissions will be directly recommended for publication in the following journals or corresponding Special Issues.
-The journals listed below will be indexed by Science Citation Index (SCI)/Science Citation Index Expanded (SCI-E) and/or Social Science Citation Index (SSCI):
+The journals listed below have been indexed by Science Citation Index (SCI)/Science Citation Index Expanded (SCI-E) and/or Social Science Citation Index (SSCI):